wp-plugins/thinktwit/readme.txt

 - (21 Jan 2010) Initial Release

 == Upgrade Notice ==

+= 1.4.0 =
+- URGENT: Everyone MUST download this new version or ThinkTwit will cease to work COMPLETELY and FOREVER.
+Twitter have depcrecated the v1.0 of their API and this upgrade fixes it.
+You MUST also follow the Installation instructions to get the update to work! - please read these before upgrading!

 = 1.3.9 =
 - HOTFIX: Everyone MUST download this hotfix or else ThinkTwit will gradually stop working (starting with italics all over the page) - Twitter